vaniacer/sshto/README.md

 Port 22
 User admin
 </pre>
-Horisontal menu delimiters '---{ text }---' can be added like this:</br>
+Start menu delimiters '---{ text }---' can be added like this:</br>
 <pre>
 #Host DUMMY #DESCRIPTION#
 </pre>